agentmorris/camera-trap-ml-survey/README.md

 Investigated the use of linear corridors by wolves in boreal forest; found that wolves use corridors significantly more than surrounding areas.
 Deployed 72 cameras, report a 90% blank rate.

-Ran MD via EcoAssist, used MegaDetector at a confidence of 70% to eliminate blanks (that is a scary high confidence threshold!).
+Ran MD via AddaxAI (formerly EcoAssist), used MegaDetector at a confidence of 70% to eliminate blanks (that is a scary high confidence threshold!).
 Reviewed images in Timelapse, including reviewing a random sample of 10,000 of the blanks.
 They provide a super-detailed description of their workflow, including everything they did in Timelapse.

 <br/>**Parsons MA.
 Ecological Interactions of Cougars, Deer, And Wild Pigs in the Central Coast Range, California.
 PhD thesis, Utah State University, 2024.**